Flank/flank/docs/flank_mixpanel_metrics.md

 # Mixpanel events in Flank

-Flank currently tracking the following events:
+Flank is currently tracking the following events:

 - configuration
 - bundle id and package name with information about the device type